adogiel/The_World_Factbook_Scraper/README.md

    To save it in file with other name than countries we can simply replace it with desired name
 5. To limit the number of countries scraped you can change limit = False to limit = True
 6. CSV is saved in the spider folder but you can also download it with clicking on csv and then File -> Save As

+Instruction for Soup

+1. Download the Soup folder
+2. In Visual Studio Code open the file "soup.py" from Soup folder.
+3. Run the scraper and wait for the scraping process to complete.
+4. Check the console output: Once the scraper finishes running, it will display the extracted data for each continent in tabular form on the console.
+5. Locate the CSV files: The scraper saves the extracted data for each continent in separate CSV files.
+The files will be saved in the same directory where the Python script is located.
+Look for files with names based on the continent.